 International funding is diverse and in addition to research and education funding, it also includes university cooperation programmes with non-European countries.
 We have compiled the main funding programmes on this site for you.
 We have also included some national funding programmes with international funding backgrounds in addition to the funding programmes of the European Union.

-- The ERC funds excellent (junior) researchers for a period of five years.
+- European Research Council: The ERC funds excellent (junior) researchers for a period of five years.

 Basic research is financed in the following funding lines:

 - Starting Grants for junior researchers (2 - 7 years after PhD) with up to 1.5 million EUR

 - Consolidator Grants for junior researchers (7 - 12 years after PhD) with up to 2 million EUR

 - Advanced Grants for excellent experienced researchers with up to 2.5 million EUR.